raspberrypilearning/fruit-salad/en/step_2.md

 ## Stamping fruit
 Scratch's Extensions blocks offers additional block to use.
 For instance, the `Pen`{:class="block3extensions"} block allows you to draw and stamp (copy) images.
 You're going to use the `Pen`{:class="block3extensions"} extension to create 'stamps' of a fruit sprite.

-A stamp is a copy of the sprite which you can't move once you've stamped it.
+A stamp is a copy of the sprite which you can't move or delete once you've stamped it.

 --- task ---